Welcome to today's edition of the Rush 24-7 podcast.

 And by everyone, I mean conservative radio host Rush Limbaugh.

-Uh Kelly Goff is uh the daily beast.
+Kelly Goff is the daily beast.

-And she's the one who says, I don't think Limbaugh means he's just pretending to be upset because this is red meat for his audience.
+He's just pretending to be upset because this is red meat for his audience.

 He's just pretending.

-I'm sitting here, I'm talking about something else, and snurdly shouts, what do you think of this?
+And Snerdley shouts, what do you think of this?

-I said, What do you mean what?
+I said, what do you mean?

 I don't care.

-He said, okay, okay.
+He's okay, okay.

 We're redefining comedy.

-They just they've just told half the country to go to hell.
+They've just told half the country to go to hell.

-I don't care about them, blah, blah, blah.
+I don't care about them.

 It took about two minutes to go through it.

-And man, those two minutes, it must have been a commencement speech that they all heard for all the in importance they're attaching to it.
+And man, those two minutes, it must have been a commencement speech that they all heard for all the importance they're attaching to it.

-Kelly Ghost, he's just making it up.
+Kelly Goss, he's just making it up.

 He doesn't really mean he's opposed to it.